Introduction to Python

 str

-Python types the variables for you, but if you want to type them yourself it can be done
+Python types variables for you, but if you want to type them yourself, you can do so.

 b = int(5.1)type(b), b